Celeron Dual-Core T1700 vs Celeron N2940

 So, is Celeron Dual-Core T1700 better than Celeron N2940?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Celeron N2940 is ahead with a 0.1% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Celeron Dual-Core T1700 pulls ahead with 0.4% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Celeron Dual-Core T1700 is the better fit.
+For streaming, content creation, and heavier multitasking, Celeron Dual-Core T1700 is the stronger fit.
 You are getting 0.4% better PassMark, backed by 2 cores and 2 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Celeron Dual-Core T1700 still looks like the safer overall buy.
-Celeron Dual-Core T1700 is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you 0.4% better PassMark.
+Celeron Dual-Core T1700 still makes the most sense overall.
+Celeron Dual-Core T1700 comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you 0.4% better PassMark.

 Which one is more future-proof for 2026 and beyond?